EvelynCo/SQL/README.md

-# SQL
-SQL Portfolio
+# Evelyn Corea SQL Portfolio

-Hi!
+# Hi!
 My name is Evelyn, Welcome to my SQL portfolio.
 In this you will be observing some examples of my SQL I've written.
 Please feel free to reach out to me with any questions that my arise.
 Thank You!
+Evelyn.9090@yahoo.com